-The concept of Yin yoga comes from Eastern philosophy, mainly Chinese medicine.
+The concept of Yin yoga comes from Eastern philosophy, mainly traditional Chinese medicine.
 The idea that our body is filled with energy “chi” and runs along pathways called meridians.
 If you have ever had acupuncture, the needles are placed on meridian points to help with healing.
 Yin yoga does the same thing, but with yoga stretches (a little less scary).

-A yin yoga class will typically start as other classes, sitting quietly with eyes closed and grounding ourselves.
+A yin yoga sequence will typically start as other classes, sitting quietly with eyes closed and grounding ourselves.
 Then you head straight into a strong sitting pose, doing a “cold stretch”.
 The muscles need to be cold to allow for gentle stretching or compression of the ligaments, tendons and fascia.
 The latter is more rigid than muscles so it takes longer to stretch.

 Though the class seems slower, Yin yoga is not the same as Restorative yoga.
 Some of the classes do have restorative poses, but many of the yoga poses are meant to gently compress or twist the tissue surrounding your joints or your fascia (the tissue that holds your muscles and organs in place).
 Often coming out of a pose in Yin yoga, you will feel a strong sensation as the body rebounds.
 Restorative is more passive and relaxing.